-In 2019, a tweet from a Tokyo mother briefly did the rounds online.
+Way back in 2019, a tweet from a Tokyo mother briefly did the rounds online.
 The author, named Keiko, told the story of her son finding a seemingly insignificant 100 yen coin (worth around 40p).
 If this had been a younger version of me, it would have gone on sweets.
-However, this nameless boy was clearly more honest, and chose to hand it in at one of the many small police stations in Japan called Koban.
+However, this nameless boy was clearly more honest and chose to hand it in at one of the many small police stations in Japan called Koban.

 You might imagine that the officers on duty didn’t take this particularly seriously.
 No doubt they had bigger things to worry about.
 But, instead of reprimanding our young hero, they took the coin, thanked him for his honesty, and made a lost property report.
 Whether or not a frantic man came searching for his 100 yen coin wasn’t made clear.
-What this is a sign of however, is a society where losing one of your possessions isn’t a forgone conclusion.
+What this is a sign of, however, is a society where a lost mobile phone or bank card isn’t the end of the world.

 Tokyo’s residents deserve plaudits for this, and, as a company that battles against the scourge of lost property, we salute them.
 However, it’s not the only factor.
 The integrity of the Tokyoites (or Edokko, as they are known) is complemented with a lost and found process that’s slick, efficient, and frankly typical of Japan’s glistening capital city.

 So, how does it all work?

 If it’s found on the street